What to look for in long-distance running shoes

-Consider where you're running
+Consider where you're running.

 It's important to consider where most of your time will be spent logging your miles.
-Do you intend to hit the local trails for the majority of your runs or do you plan to run the roads in the neighborhood or log miles on the treadmill at the gym?
+Do you intend to hit the local trails for the majority of your runs or do you plan to run the roads in the neighbourhood or log miles on the treadmill at the gym?

 If it's the former, you'll likely be better off in a trail running shoe designed for traversing roots, rocks, and mud with a more tacky, lugged outsole and a rock plate designed to disperse the impact of stepping on a sharp object.
-More so, if you're logging longer miles on the trail, it's worth considering a trail running shoe with a bit more cushion throughout the midsole.
+Moreover, if you're logging longer miles on the trail, it's worth considering a trail running shoe with a bit more cushion throughout the midsole.

 If you're running on the road or treadmill, you'll be much more comfortable with road running shoes.
 Long-distance running shoes designed for the road commonly have an outsole designed to take a beating and last longer.

 Cushion or support?

 Anyone can figure out that running longer miles requires you to spend more time on your feet.
 More time on your feet is obviously more stress on your body.
 So does it make sense to purchase a shoe with more cushion, more support, or maybe a bit of both?